volodymyrhudyma/blog/content/blog/react-hooks-useprevious.md

 export default usePrevious;
 ```

-Then use it in the functional component:
+Use it then in the functional component:

 ```jsx
 import React, { useState } from "react";